mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 ========= ======= =======

 The supported operating systems are Ubuntu 20.04 and 22.04 together with GNU compiler versions 9 and 11, respectively.
-Other operating systems, compiler, or dependency version may however work.
 For the rest of the instructions, we use angled brackets such as ``<version>`` as placeholders, where you should enter values specific to your installation such as package versions.

 .. _install_prereq: